RomainSire/MyPaint/README.md

 # MyPaint
 Simple JavaScript Paint-like application
-My attempts to create a drawing application, a little bit like the old MS Paint.
+My attempts to create a drawing application, a little bit like the old Microsoft Paint.

 The code is Object oriented for a better organization, and uses canvas.
 I used the library jQuery sometimes, especially for events listeners.